<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 The difference between the word “objection” and the word “concerns” is great.
 “Objection” connotes something that is adversarial, almost confrontational.
 It expresses the idea that your dream client is disagreeing with something that you propose in an adversarial way, and that their objection is without merit.

 The word “concern” expresses a different idea altogether.
-It expresses the idea that there is something real underlying your dream client’s refusal to go along with your proposal or your suggestion.
-Your dream client’s refusal feels like an objection, like there isn’t real substance behind it, because of the language choices that they make.
+It conveys that there is something real underlying your dream client’s refusal to go along with your proposal or suggestion.
+In the context of "prospection by concern," your dream client’s refusal feels like an objection, as if there isn’t real substance behind it, due to the language choices they make.

 When you request an appointment, your dream clients may say something like: “I don’t have time right now.”
 Surely they could make the time—if what you proposed sounded like something that would be a valuable use of their most limited commodity.